twiddlingbits/twr-wasm/docs/gettingstarted/events.md

 ---
 title: Using events in C/C++ and WebAssembly with twr-wasm
 description: Certain twr-wasm APIs support events.
-This section describes how they function.
+This section describes how events function.
 ---

 # Overview of Events